top of page

 • Fluoride rinses and non-alcoholic mouthwashes

-• Regular dental exams and cleanings—every 3–6 months if possible
+• Schedule regular dental exams and cleanings—every 3–6 months if possible.

 • Educate dental providers about hEDS and request gentle techniques